Roberts Point Track Hike in Franz Josef: What to Expect

 As the Franz Josef glacier retreated, it left behind a large block of ice.
 This ice was surrounded by glacial moraine, as the ice melted it created a depression in the moraine which filled with water, forming this kettle lake.
 The pools lead to great pictures (especially on a clearer day!) as you can see the reflections of the mountains in it.

-The rest of the second kilometre is still quite straight forward and flat, until you get to the first stream crossing, where you can hop over the rocks and hopefully not get your feet wet!
+The rest of the second kilometre is still quite straight forward and flat.
+That is until you reach the first stream crossing—hopefully without getting your feet wet!
 This is probably the deepest stream to cross, so if you’re fine over this one then you are likely going to be okay for the rest of the walk.

 It always great before you do a walk to see that people have died on the track!
 But serves as a good reminder to always stay on the path.

 At the very end of the second kilometre you reach the Douglas bridge which crosses over the Waiho river.
-This is the official start of the Robert Point track and where the easy part of the walk ends I’m afraid!
+This is the official start of the Roberts Point Track and where the easy part of the walk sadly ends!
 This kilometer took us 20 minutes, including breaks to stop and admire the views of course.

 Kilometer 3:

-We met some people at this point who warned us how much harder the hike was about to get, and sadly they were right.
+We met some people here who warned us the hike was about to get harder, and sadly they were right.
 The pictures below are from the rest of the third kilometre, where at certain points it was hard to follow the track because we couldn’t believe the arrows were pointing the correct way!
-There was lots of climbing over rocks, up steps and over tree roots, which made this kilometre take us 24 minutes in total.
+There was lots of climbing over rocks, up steps and over tree roots, so this kilometre took us 24 minutes.

 Kilometre 4:

 It was great to get to the start of the fourth kilometre and know that we were half way there.
-However, this was one of the trickiest ones and took us 33 minutes because so much of it was climbing rather than walking!
-We crossed over lots of streams and clambered up more rocks and tree roots, so progress was very slow but rewarding!
+However, this one was very tricky and took us 33 minutes, because most of it was climbing rather than walking!
+We crossed over many streams and clambered up more rocks and tree roots, so progress was very slow but rewarding!
 We began to see why this track was a tramping track rather than just a walking one.

-At the end of this kilometre there are multiple stream crossings which are very slippery, so it is worth taking it slow and watching your step.
+At the end of this kilometre there are multiple stream crossings which are very slippery, so take it slow and watch your step.

 Kilometre 5: